nextgis/docs_ng/source/glossary.rst

    QML
       The main language for describing map styles in the NextGIS QGIS software.
 Vector and raster styles are edited in QGIS and saved to a file with QML extension.
 Internal representations is XML.
 Map styles in QML format are supported by NextGIS Web.

    SLD
    Styled Layer Descriptor
-      an XML schema specified by the Open Geospatial Consortium (OGC) for describing the appearance of map layers.
+      An XML schema specified by the Open Geospatial Consortium (OGC) for describing the appearance of map layers.
 A typical use of SLDs is to instruct a Web Map Service (WMS) or Web Feature Service (WFS) how to render a specific layer.

    KML
    Keyhole Markup Language